4O4-wasd/ParkourGame/README.md

 ### AI

--   J.A.A.I.E – a simple but overpowered AI that shoots at the player
+-   J.A.A.I.E – a simple but overpowered AI that shoots at the player (though not in the game cause it being impossible to beat)
 -   Boom Boy AI – runs at you and explodes if it gets close

 ### UI